 Esprit Brings Its Positivity Back to Bricks-and-Mortar

-Esprit may be French in origin, but the brand is as Californian as the sunny sky.
+Esprit’s origin is as Californian as the sunny sky.
 And now it is recementing its California cred with a new pop-up shop at 156 S. Robertson Blvd. near Third Street in Los Angeles.
 The opening marks the first physical U.S. retail store for Esprit since 2012 and coincides with a relaunch of the brand’s e-commerce site.

 The pop-up carries Esprit’s current collection as well as special capsule collections that will launch throughout the fall, drawing on the brand’s philosophy of positivity and including styles inspired by archival 1980s pieces given modern, sleek updates.